joshuasrichardson/AntHillSearch/README.md

 ### States

 Agents' states include At Nest, Search, Lead Forward, Follow, Transport, Reverse Tandem, Carried, Escape, and Dead.

 #### At Nest

 The agent is at one of the sites (which can include the hub).

-#### Search means
+#### Search

 The agent is out looking for other sites to evaluate.

 #### Lead Forward

 The agent (in the Canvasing phase) starts to recruit other agents to their assigned site.

 #### Follow

 The agent goes with an agent in the Lead Forward or Reverse Tandem state to get to another site.

 #### Reverse Tandem

 The agent (in the committed phase) leads other agents from their assigned site to another site they know about.
 From there, both the leader and the follower lead more agents back to the site they are committed to.

 #### Transport

 The agent (in the Committed phase) picks up agents that are either searching or at a nest.

 #### Carried

 The agent is picked up by another agent in the Transport state and brought to the transporting agent's site to evaluate it for themselves.

 ### Other Bugs

 Predators can also be added to the simulation.
 When the agents come in contact with the predators, the predators attack them.
 If the agents get away safely, they avoid the area, if not, they die and stay there till the end of the simulation.
 Agents who come across dead agents turn away and avoid coming back to that area.

 Lady bugs can also be added to the simulation.
 When an agent finds